Swedish Model Anna Nystrom Flaunts Curvaceous Figure In Textured Leggings & Matching Bra In Snowy Photo

 Anna Nystrom treated her fans to another tantalizing snap that showcased her bombshell body.
-The model featured the image on her Instagram feed on February 3, and it has quickly earned the attention of her 8.4 million fans.
+The model featured the image on her Instagram feed on February 3, and it quickly earned the attention of her 8.4 million fans.

 The photo captured Anna posing in nature.
-She indicated she was in Sweden with a geotag.
+According to her geotag, she was in Sweden.
 Anna posed in front of a covering of trees with snowy branches that allowed glimmers of sunshine to peek through and spill over her figure.
 The snow on the ground was smooth, making even more of a picturesque backdrop.
 The model grabbed the waistband of her pants with both hands, tilting her head slightly to the side and gazing into the camera with parted lips.

-She showed off her gym-honed figure in a sexy outfit from Fashion Nova.
+Anna showed off her gym-honed physique in a sexy outfit from Fashion Nova.
 She rocked a white bra with a textured fabric that gave her look a more sophisticated vibe.
 It featured a scooping neckline that offered a generous view of cleavage.
 The supportive top had a thick band that was tight on her ribs, leaving a tease of her abs in view.
 On top, she wore a nude cardigan with an open zipper that exposed her scanty apparel underneath.
-As an extra layer for the cold, Anna rocked a furry jacket that draped off her shoulders and proceeded to fit loosely on her lower half.
+As an extra layer for the cold, Anna rocked a furry jacket that draped off her shoulders and fit loosely on her lower half.

-Anna wore her long blond locks slicked back in a tight ponytail, and her loose waves spilled over her back.
-She matched the color of her scrunchy to her fur jacket to tie the look together.
-In her caption, Anna pointed out that she was “blending in with this magical setting” while clad in her cozy outfit.
+In her caption, Anna pointed out that she was "blending in with this magical setting" while clad in her cozy outfit.

-It has not taken long for fans to share their admiration for the update.
+It did not take long for fans to share their admiration for the update.
 More than 6,700 social media users double-tapped the upload while over 90 left comments for the star.
-Most applauded Anna’s fit figure, while a few more used emoji instead of words to express their feelings.
+Most applauded Anna's fit figure, while a few more used emoji instead of words to express their feelings.

 "Very beautiful attractive and elegant," one follower wrote alongside a series of red hearts.